weaveworks/gitopssets-controller/docs/README.md

 The `driver` field can be `github` or `gitlab` or `bitbucketserver`, other options can be supported from [go-scm](https://github.com/jenkins-x/go-scm/blob/main/scm/factory/factory.go).

+The `forks` flag field can be used to indicate whether to include forks in the target pull requests or not.
+If set to `true` any pull request from a fork repository will be included, otherwise if `false` or not indicated the pull requests from fork repositories are discarded.

 Additionally labels can be provided for querying pull requests with matching labels e.g.
 ```yaml
 - pullRequests: